-After the Chicago Cubs dropped their division tie-breaker game with the Milwaukee Brewers yesterday, manager Joe Maddon was left to rummaging through his bag of tricks to keep his young stars from being re-infected by the franchise’s century-long losing mentality.
+After the Chicago Cubs fell a game behind the St. Louis Cardinals in the National League Central yesterday, manager Joe Maddon may have to rummage through his bag of tricks to keep his young stars from being re-infected by the franchise’s former, century-long losing mentality.

 In the past, Maddon has freely admitted to resorting to psychobabble to keep his team looking on the bright side.
 It turns out that Maddon’s efforts are not the first time someone has attempted to reverse the Cubs’ fortunes using psychology.

 The “You Can’t Win ‘Em All” episode of The Bob Newhart Show first aired on February, 24, 1973.
 At the time, the comedy series was concluding a successful inaugural season which saw it finish as the 16th highest ranked program in the Nielsen ratings.

 In the baseball-themed episode, Bob Newhart, playing fictional Chicago-based psychologist Bob Hartley, treats Cubs pitcher Phil Bender (Julian Christopher) who’s been struggling from the mound.
 Bender pitches a five-hit shutout in his next game, then credits Dr. Hartley for the turnaround in his postgame interview.

 Soon, Cubs catcher Moose Washburn (Vern Rowe) also seeks Dr. Hartley’s help to get out of a prolonged batting slump.
 Predictably, things don’t go as smoothly as they did with Bender.